gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 #### Stories
 - When a user is not on the 4th tab and they trigger an action to increment the Shopping list count, they should see an animation
    - when shopping list count is incremented
-   - display animation over 4th tab
+   - display animation over 4th tab (view 13.1)